 During the year ended December 31, 2022, the Company received a parcel of land from a municipal authority in Shamrock, Texas for \$10.
-The Company is required to build a plant on that parcel of land beginning in October 2023.
-If there are delays in the start of construction, the Company may ask for an extension to the start of the project.
+The Company was required to build a plant on that parcel of land beginning in October 2023.
+As there are delays in the start of construction, the Company has obtained an extension to the start of the project.